OmaarGaber/Traffic-Analysis-Detection-Tracking-Counting-/README.md

 - Avoids recounting the same ID using a set of `counted_ids`.

 ### 4. **Visualization**
-- Bounding boxes color-coded per class.
+- Bounding boxes are color-coded per class.
-- Object IDs and class names shown above each box.
+- Object IDs and class names are shown above each box.
 - Movement trails for visual understanding of motion.

----

-## 🧪 Example Output